niclaszll/spotify-listening-party/README.md

 # Spotify Listening Party

+**Disclaimer: This project is only a mirror of the project work within the Service and Cloud Computing module.
+The application is not production-ready and is for demonstration purposes only.
+Features such as security have only been implemented in a rudimentary way so far!**

 Spotify Listening Party makes it possible to listen to music with friends and strangers in rooms together and synchronized via Spotify.
 All you need is a Spotify Premium account and a current version of Chrome or Firefox.
 Users can create their own public or password-protected rooms or join existing ones.
 In each room, there is a shared queue to which everyone can add songs from their own playlists.
 There is also a simple chat function for communication in the room.

 ## Client Usage